Add an email domain you already own to iCloud Mail on iCloud.com

 Add an existing email address.
 Locate the person who the email address belongs to, then type the email address in the field below their name.

-If there aren’t any existing email addresses associated with this domain, click “No email addresses” and go to Step 3: Set up the domain.
+If there aren’t any existing email addresses associated with this domain, click “No email addresses” and go to Step 3: Update the records with your domain registrar.

 If you want to add an additional email address for any person, click .
 In the field that appears, type the additional address.